 According to the Centers for Disease Control, there are about 4.7 million dog bites every year in the United States.
 While incidents can involve people of all ages, many do involve children.
 Dog bites can result in serious injuries and in some cases, even death as well as emotional distress.
 If you are involved in a dog biting incident in the Wake Forest, NC area it’s important to know your legal rights.

-Attorney Hank Doyle brings two decades of experience delivering results-oriented personal injury legal representation in Wake Forest to clients both large and small.
+Attorney Hank Doyle brings nearly three decades of experience delivering results-oriented personal injury legal representation in Wake Forest to clients both large and small.
 Here are some of the questions you may have about dog bites that we can answer:

 Because dog bites are challenging situations, it’s important to receive the proper guidance and representation.